Skip to main content

 • file_out [string] - The destination file that the file will be copied to.

-• run_default_file_copy [boolean] - Whether Unmanic should perform the default file copy.
+• run_default_file_copy [boolean] - If true, tells Unmanic to run the default post-process file movement. (default: 'True')

 Example: